 (Genesis 32: 27-28) “The man asked him, “What is your name?”
 “Jacob,” he answered.
 Then the man said, “Your name will no longer be Jacob, but Israel, because you have struggled with God and with men and have overcome.”

 Israel as a Nation started with Abraham and continued through his son Isaac and then to Jacob.
 The name Jacob was not only his personal name but the name God also used to designate Jacob’s descendants.
 After Jacob had wrestled with his Messiah through the long night until the breaking of day his name was changed to Israel.
 Before this time Jacob had been walking by faith but was still very carnal and fleshly, however, after his encounter with the Lord his character was changed.
 He finally became the man that God wanted him to become but only after a long and protracted time of refining.
 In the Bible when the Nation of Israel were faithful to God and were spiritually right with God He called them Israel, however, when they were unfaithful to Him and carnal He called them Jacob.
 Never the less God first called His people Israel when He bestowed that name upon Jacob.
-Prophetically speaking when we see Jacob wrestling with his Messiah, the Metatron, all through the night until the breaking of day we have a picture of Israel wrestling through the night of Great tribulation with their Messiah and coming to a place of victory at the end of it.
+Prophetically speaking when we see Jacob wrestling with his Messiah, all through the night until the breaking of day we have a picture of Israel wrestling through the night of Great tribulation with their Messiah and coming to a place of victory at the end of it.

 A treasured possession

 Israel is God’s treasured possession and He has called them to be a Holy people set apart to Him for His exclusive use and He will make them what He has called them to be.
 “Now if you obey Me fully and keep My covenant, then out of all nations you will be My treasured possession.
 Although the whole earth is mine, you will be for Me a kingdom of priests and a holy nation.’
 These are the words you are to speak to the Israelites.”
-(Exodus 19: 5-6) For the last 2000 years Israel as a nation have been in rebellion and disobedience and have suffered more than any other nation has suffered in history but in these last days God is going to spiritually restore them again because of His blood covenant made with Abraham and with the Lord Jesus their Messiah.
+(Exodus 19: 5-6) For over 2000 years Israel as a nation have been in rebellion and disobedience and have suffered more than any other nation has suffered in history but in these last days God is going to spiritually restore them again because of His blood covenant made with Abraham and with the Lord Jesus their Messiah.
 Even now there is a remnant chosen by grace that will ultimately come to faith in Jesus and together with the faithful Church reign on the earth with their Messiah.
 (Romans 11:5) The Lord Jesus Himself will be their shepherd and together they will “rule the nations with a rod of iron.”
-This is the future destiny of Israel and the Church, separate yet one!
+This is the future destiny of Israel and the faithful Church, separate yet one!
 As the Lord Jesus Himself said, “I have other sheep (Gentile believers) which are not of this fold (Israel) they will come in (into the commonwealth of Israel) and then there will be one flock and one shepherd.”
-(John 10:16) In that day it will be the faithful remnant that will rule and reign with their Messiah over the nations that have survived the Great Tribulation.
+(John 10:16) In that day it will be the faithful remnant that will rule and reign with their Messiah over the nations that have survived the Time of Great Tribulation.
 Jerusalem itself will become the Capital of the world!
+(Isaiah 2:1-5)

 4. God will never forget Israel or cast them away.